Hybrid Teacher-Coach: Science/Physics

 - Student Engagement and Success

-Please note that access to these resources folders is limited to TDSB staff.
-Contact Chris directly if you need help.
-You can find more resources at his personal website: www.meyercreations.com/physics
+Below you can find the electronic resources my school uses for teaching our science courses.
+Access to these resources folders is limited to TDSB staff.
+Contact me directly if you need help.
+You can find more resources at my personal website: www.meyercreations.com/physics

 Physics teachers at Earl Haig have put together a fun and excellent set of instructional videos for grade 11 and 12 physics.
 Check out: http://earlhaig.ca/departments/science/physicsreview.php

-The website of Roberta Tevlin has a great selection of resources for grade 9 science, grade 12 physics, and an interdisciplinary engineering design course.
+The website of Roberta Tevlin has a great selection of resources for grade 9 science, grade 12 university and college (new!) physics, and an interdisciplinary engineering design course.
 Her lessons have a strong inquiry and hands-on focus. http://roberta.tevlin.ca/

-Pedagogy in Action: Watch Chris Teach and Lead Workshops
+Pedagogy in Action: Watch Chris's Classes and Workshops

 Presentations and Workshops